camunda-community-hub/pyzeebe/docs/source/worker_tasks.rst

     Callable[[Exception, Job], None]

-In other words: an exception handler is a function that receives an :class:`Exception` and :class:`Job` instance (a pyzeebe class).
+In other words: an exception handler is a function that receives an :class:`Exception` and :py:class:`Job` instance (a pyzeebe class).

 The exception handler is called when the task has failed.